sonipuneet/object-x-detection/README.md

 # Image Object Detection using Feature Matching and Template Matching

-Goal - To identify objects of different categories within an image and differentitate between them based on their categories using the heuristic approach (Instead of machine learning approach).
+Goal - To identify objects of different categories within an image and differentitate between them based on their categories using the <b>heuristic approach</b> (Instead of machine learning approach).

 Usage: